JoshTag/yvonne-choi-portfolio-site/src/content/index.md

 image: /img/hero-img.png
 testimonials:
   - quote: Music is at the very heart of the life of spiritual gatherings.
-Glen Abbey United Church is deeply blessed to have Yvonne Choi as its Direct of Music combining what is, literally, world class artistry at the piano;
+Glen Abbey United Church is deeply blessed to have Yvonne Choi as its Director of Music combining what is, literally, world class artistry at the piano;
       inspiring and pirated teaching and directed of our choir and the joyful engaged enthusiasm of youth in all her relationships in our congregation.
       For us, her talent adds immeasurable depth to our church life.
     author: John and Barbara Fleming
-    position: Glen Abbey United Church
+    position: Chartered Members, Glen Abbey United Church
   - quote: We were thrilled to have Yvonne play at our wedding reception.
 She was easy to communicate with beforehand, so we felt confident we were in good hands.
 We had a wide range in the age of our guests and Yvonne was able to